François Rochebrune: Biography

 Rochebrune was born in Vienne in Isère, France, to an impoverished family.
 When he was fourteen he began an apprenticeship in a printer's shop.
 He then joined the French Army.
 He served in the 17th Regiment of Line Infantry and, during the Crimean War, in the Zouaves formation.
 From 1855 to 1857 he taught French to local gentry (szlachta) in Kraków, Austrian partition of Poland.
-In 1857 he was a sergeant during the Franco-British expedition to China.
+In 1857 he was a sergeant during the Second Opium War.
 He left French service and in 1862 moved to Warsaw, at the time part of the Russian-controlled Congress Poland.
 A short while later he moved on to Kraków, where he opened a fencing school.
 The school soon became a sort of military academy (the only one of its kind in the Austrian partition of Poland), which ended up training many of the future Polish officers of the January Uprising.

 When the January Uprising broke out in 1863, Rochebrune volunteered his services to the leaders of the uprising and together with some of the students from his fencing school reported to an insurrectionist camp at Ojców organized by Apolinary Kurowski.
 There, based on his experience in the French Zouaves, Rochebrune formed the units that came to be known as the Zouaves of Death.
 Their first military engagement occurred at the Battle of Miechow, on 17 February, where Rochebrune himself led a bayonet charge on Russian positions.
 The unit suffered very high casualties, and although its own attack was successful the overall battle was a loss for the Polish forces.
 After the battle, Rochebrune began writing his name as "de Rochebrune".